labscript-suite/labscript-suite/docs/source/configuration.rst

      If these sub-directories do not exist, the suite will create them and populate them with the bare minimum of requirements to function.
      The relative paths for the items are described by the other keys in the `DEFAULT` section, and can be modified if desired.
      Note that while multiple apparatus names can exist for the same installation, only one can be used at a time.
-     To change the `apparatus_name`, you will need to reload **labscript-suite** components.
+     In order for a changed `apparatus_name` to take effect, you will need to reload **labscript-suite** components.
   * `shared_drive` is the path to where the individual shots are stored and accessed by the **labscript-suite** components.
-     If your installation spreads the **labscript-suite** components across multiple separate computers, setting this value to the path to the common network location where shots are stored allows all components seamless access to the same shots.
+     If your installation spreads the **labscript-suite** components across multiple separate computers, set this value to the path to the common network location where shots are stored.
+     This allows all components seamless access to the same shots.

 * `[servers]`

   * `zlock` should be set to the network address of the computer that runs the common zlock server.
-     In an installation spanning multiple computers, only one computer runs the zlock server that ensures only one device can access files at a time.
+     In an installation spanning multiple computers, only one computer runs the zlock server.
+     This ensures only one device can access files at a time.
      At least one computer in an installation must be set to `localhost`, indicating it is the zlock server.
   * `runmanager` should be set to the network address of the computer that runs a common runmanager server for compiling shots.
      Rules to set it are the same as `zlock`.